kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 ## 9. Tasks and native resources

 MCP Tasks provide durable handles for polling, reconnect, input, and cooperative cancellation.
-They MUST NOT replace a native `TrainJob`, KFP run, model version, `InferenceService`, or other operator resource.
+In the first profile, Tasks are used only for Trainer submissions and MUST NOT replace the native `TrainJob` resource.

 The native resource remains authoritative when Task state and native state differ.
 The adapter MUST distinguish: